Irritable bowel syndrome

 The two best known byproducts of intestinal flora biosynthesis are vitamin K (responsible for blood coagulation) and biotin (vitamin B-7).
 Vitamin K deficiency is behind internal bleedings, pernicious anemia, inoperable ulcers, and strokes.
 Biotin deficiency is behind hair loss, connective tissue disorders (i.e., dermatitis, osteoarthritis, weak nails), and diabetes.

-The common “killers” and causes of intestinal bacteria are all well known.
+The typical “killers” and causes of intestinal bacteria are all well known.
 These are ubiquitous antibacterial medicines and compounds (antibiotics and synthetic agents, such as isoniazid, sulfonamide, methenamine, rifampin, hexachlorophene, etc.); antibiotic-laced meat and diary; dental amalgams (black fillings); mercury in fish and seafood; chlorine, arsenic, and lead in drinking water; lead in paint and environment; silverware, common laxatives, food colorings, artificial sweeteners, infectious diseases, intestinal inflammations, colonoscopies, x-rays, radiation, chemo treatments, and numerous others.

 Any one of the above factors may lead to partial or complete evisceration of intestinal bacteria, a pathology known as dysbacteriosis (dysbiosis).
 In turn, dysbacteriosis results in hard stools, either small or large.
-These two conditions — dysbacteriosis and hard stools precipitates irritable bowel syndrome.
+These two conditions — dysbacteriosis and hard stools precipitate irritable bowel syndrome.
 Enters Stage 2.

 Bacteria are single-cell microorganisms.
 Just like all cells in nature, they hold water and hold it tight.
 Intestinal mucus binds these “wet” bacteria with dry inorganic food remnants into moist, soft, and pliable stools.
 But without bacteria, stools become small, dry, and hard.
 The transformation of succulent grapes into weathered raisins is a telling analogy: